UK's Trusted Heat Pump Installer

 Powering your heat pump with solar panels helps to increase your independence from the utility grid.
 This is especially beneficial during power outages or in regions with unstable electricity supplies.
 This also helps to ensure your energy security, so that your heating and cooling system remains operational irrespective of external power supply issues.

-The number of solar panels needed to power a heat pump and your home depends on several factors, including the power your heat pump will use, the size of your home, and the amount of sunlight your location receives.
+The number of solar panels needed to power a heat pump and your home depends on several factors, including the power your heat pump will use, the size of your home and the amount of sunlight your location receives.

 Please see below a 'checklist' of considerations when determining how many solar panels you'll need to run a heat pump: